 Moments of validation in life are sometimes few and far between, and even more rarely come in packages stamped with the words “SPEEDY DELIVERY”.

 Meeting Mr. McFeely, Mister Rogers’ beloved postman friend, was a big deal for 6-year-old me.
-Then a proud member of Pensacola’s WSRE Kids Club, I was starstuck, as you can witness in this photo my mom snapped in the moment:
+Then a proud member of Pensacola’s WSRE Kids Club, I was starstuck, as you can witness in this photo my mom snapped in the moment above.

 and I’m now working for WFSU / PBS KIDS as a professional PBS KID / education specialist, a position that is providing me many opportunities to learn, grow, and embrace my foundational love and loyalty to the organization.
 One such experience was at the 2017 Florida PBS Learning Media conference in Orlando.
 There I met other passionate people from the world of PBS including WSRE’s Director of Education Content & Services, the very same woman who provided the miracle of my sixth year on Earth: Jill Hubbs!